 “Music enhances the education of our children by helping them to make connections and broadening the depth with which they think and feel.
 If we are to hope for a society of culturally literate people, music must be a vital part of our children’s education.” – Yo-Yo Ma

-Christina began studying the piano when she was seven years old and voice when she was thirteen years old.
-Growing up, she had attended conservatory training at Cap 21: America's Musical Theater Conservatory and Theater Company, Theater Arts Center Summer Program, and the Broadway Dance Center.
+Christina, now a graduate of Adelphi University with a concentration in performance, began studying the piano when she was seven years old and voice when she was thirteen years old.
+Growing up, she had attended conservatory training at Cap 21: America’s Musical Theater Conservatory and Theater Company, Theater Arts Center Summer Program, and the Broadway Dance Center.
 She found her passion for musical theater after having trained with multiple professional Broadway performers.
-In the last few years, she has taught Sunday school and Greek dance at her church and has directed her high school's performance of West Side Story.
+In the last few years, she has taught Sunday school and Greek dance at her church and has directed her high school’s performance of West Side Story.
 Christina is proficient in different vocal genres ranging from musical theater to classical.
 Aside from teaching a strong classical foundation in piano, she inspires her students to explore all genres of music.
 She believes that everyone is capable of learning music and loving music.
 Her goal is to inspire students to find their passion and to share with them her love of music and performing.

 “Music is what feelings sound like.” – Unknown

-Guitar/ Bass Guitar/ Ukulele/ Band
+Guitar/ Bass Guitar/ Ukulele

 Piano/ Voice/ Violin